Public-Cloud-Group/alpaca-operator-ansible/roles/swm_backup/README.md

 ## Overview

-The `swm_backup_new` role is an Ansible role designed to create SLA-based ALPACA Operator commands from CSV data.
+The `swm_backup` role is an Ansible role designed to create SLA-based ALPACA Operator commands from CSV data.
 It reads system information from a CSV file, maps the data to appropriate fields, and automatically creates backup commands in the ALPACA Operator based on predefined SLA configurations.

 ## Key Features